Janoi Donacien

-He previously played for the academy sides of Luton Town and briefly Tottenham Hotspur before joining the Aston Villa Academy for six years.
-He was loaned from Aston Villa to Tranmere Rovers and Wycombe Wanderers and spent the majority of the 2015–16 season on loan at Newport County in League Two before joining Accrington Stanley on a permanent deal in 2016.
-He spent time on loan at Ipswich Town, before signing for them on a permanent deal in 2019.
+Born in Saint Lucia, Donacien moved to England at the age of eight.
+He began his football career in the academy at Luton Town in 2005.
+He spent five years in the academy at Luton, going on to spend a brief spell in the youth set up at Tottenham Hotspur in 2010 before joining the Aston Villa Academy later that year.
+He spent six years at Aston Villa, working his way through the club's academy whilst also spending time out on loan at Tranmere Rovers, Wycombe Wanderers and Newport County during his time at Villa Park.
+He moved on a permanent deal to Accrington Stanley in 2016, going onto win the EFL League Two title in 2018.
+He joined Ipswich Town in the summer of 2018, initially on loan before making the deal permanent in January 2019.
+He spent a spell on loan at former club Accrington Stanley in 2019, as well as a loan at Fleetwood Town in 2021.
+He helped Ipswich gain promotion from EFL League One during the 2022–23 season following a second-placed league finish.

+He made his debut for the Saint Lucia national team in 2023.

 Club career

 Early career

-Donacien moved to the United Kingdom from St. Lucia with his family in 2001 and played youth football for Luton Town.
-He also spent a brief spell at Tottenham Hotspur, representing the club in the 2010 Milk Cup, prior to joining the Aston Villa Academy in 2010.
+Born in Castries, Saint Lucia, Donacien moved to the United Kingdom with his family in 2001 at the age of eight.
+He began his footballing career in 2005, joining the academy at Luton Town.
+He spent 5 years at Luton before spending a brief spell in the youth set up at Tottenham Hotspur, representing the club in the 2010 Milk Cup, prior to joining the Aston Villa Academy in 2010.

 Aston Villa

-Donacien represented Villa in youth, reserves and NextGen Series competitions.
+Donacien joined the academy at Aston Villa in 2010, working his way through the academy to represent Villa in youth, reserves and NextGen Series competitions.
 He was a member of Villa's NextGen Series-winning team during the 2012–13 season.
-Donacien played his first games for the senior team during the pre-season ahead of the 2013–14 Premier League season, making his non-competitive debut against Wycombe Wanderers on 22 July 2013.
-Donacien was awarded a place in the first team squad and the squad number 32, he went on to be named on the first team's bench twice during the 2013–14 season, once in the Premier League against Sunderland and once in the FA Cup against Sheffield United.
+Donacien played his first games for the senior team during the pre-season ahead of the 2013–14 Premier League season, making his non-competitive debut in a pre-season friendly match against Wycombe Wanderers on 22 July 2013.
+Donacien was awarded a place in the first-team squad and the squad number 32, he went on to be named on the first-team's bench twice during the 2013–14 season, once in the Premier League against Sunderland and once in the FA Cup against Sheffield United.

 Tranmere Rovers (loan)

-Donacien was loaned to Tranmere Rovers in August 2014 and made his professional debut in a 2–1 home win against Morecambe on 30 August 2014.
-He turned out regularly at both centre back and right wing back for Tranmere over the season with a brief spell back at Villa Park after the January transfer window, the side finished bottom of League Two, being relegated the National League.
+Donacien was loaned to Tranmere Rovers in August 2014 and made his professional debut in a 2–1 home win against Morecambe at Prenton Park on 30 August 2014.
+He turned out regularly at both centre-back and right wing-back for Tranmere over the season with a brief spell back at Villa Park after the January transfer window, the side finished bottom of League Two, being relegated to the National League.
 Donacien made a total of 37 appearances during his first season in professional football.